Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

 4. Based on our experience so far, no more than ~64 `OVSLinks` should be used in a row.
 This means that a command like `mn --topo linear,64 --test iperf` will work, but `mn --topo linear,80 --test iperf` will fail.

 That being said, if you want the fastest possible data rates on small-diameter networks, you may wish to try `OVSLink`.
 If it doesn't work, just go back to regular links.

+### Notable bug fixes

+- The CPqD switch should now build and install on Ubuntu 14.04
+- The CLI `switch` command has been fixed (though its precise semantics are still a bit obscure, as it currently causes a switch to stop or start forwarding packets while leaving its interfaces up)

+### Other minor changes

+- `RemoteController` and `--controller remote` now accept strings of the form `IP:port` where `IP` is the remote controller IP address and `port` is the port.